gvwilson/thirdbit/src/fiction/bear/index.md

 expecting to see someone else sitting with the princess, but no one else was there.
 She concentrated again.
-It wasn't the tired olf presence she had felt the night before.
+It wasn't the tired old presence she had felt the night before.
 It wasn't another cloud, either.
 She had been on cows just before they calved.
 That had been nothing like this,